Condition Based Monitoring on a Storm Surge Barrier

 Continuous monitoring and detailed analysis of measurement data has shown that with better understanding and control of the system, the maintenance frequency of the drive system could be extended.

 The Maeslantkering was built in the mid 1990s and completed in 1997.
-During the built and the years after, HVR Engineering has supported Rijkswaterstaat at the barrier wall.
+During the building phase of the barrier, and in the years after, HVR Engineering has supported Rijkswaterstaat on the Maeslantkering

 In the past years we have provided assistance during the annual and the high-floating tests.
 We have supported the team with our knowledge of the hydraulic drive system and have given advice to optimize test procedures.